What Is a Permalink in SEO?

 https://yoursite.com/article-name

 You already know that URLs are pretty influential.
+That's why you need to follow the best practices for creating them.

 These are the main pieces of advice we have to share.

 Nevertheless, there’s one more tip.
-Do not add dates or years in your permalinks if you plan to write evergreen content.
+Do not add dates or years in your web addresses if you plan to write evergreen content.
 That allows you to update it more easily without using redirects.
+It’s a worthy way to organize your URL structure.

 - Don’t use too many directories (e.g., https://yoursite.com/blog/category/article-name.html).
-A short URL works better (e.g., https://yoursite.com/blog/article-name.html).
+A short page address works better (e.g., https://yoursite.com/blog/article-name.html).

 - Use breadcrumbs.